What is Chris Versace’s investment philosophy?

 PowerTrend Profits is a paid monthly newsletter that helps individual investors profit through buying the companies poised to win big in the 8 PowerTrends.

-Chris Versace’s newest service is ETF PowerTrader, a fast-paced trading service combining the benefits of ETFs with the profit potential of PowerTrends to deliver quick gains.
+Chris Versace’s newest service is PowerTrader, a fast-paced trading service combining the benefits of ETFs and stocks with the profit potential of PowerTrends to deliver quick gains.